skyciv/skyciv-api/README.md

 # SkyCiv API v3

-This readme is for the SkyCiv Structural Analysis and Design API v3.
+This readme is for the v3 [SkyCiv Structural Analysis and Design API](https://platform.skyciv.com/account/api).
 This API allows structural engineers to develop their own applications and solutions using SkyCiv technology.
 This includes functionality such as:

 * Auto generation of structural models, saving files in cloud
+* Performing structural analysis (static, static-buckling, non-linear (P-delta), plates, cables, frequency analysis (coming soon)
 * Migrating data between applications (for instance, SkyCiv-Revit Plugin)
 * Running steel members design checks (AISC 360, AS 4100, EN3, CSA S-16)
 * Running timber members design checks (NDS, AS 1720)
-* Performing structural analysis (static, static-buckling, non-linear (P-delta), frequency analysis (coming soon)
+* Calculate wind speeds, topography, wind pressure and snow pressure calcs from ASCE, NBCC, AS1170 and EN1991

+[Full Documentation available at https://skyciv.com/api/v3/docs/getting-started/]

 SkyCiv API v3 uses the following endpoint for all methods:
 ```